This story was originally published and last updated .

 This will make an album where all the photos of any of the faces selected are displayed.
 All existing photos, even from years ago will show up there.
 All photos involving other people will show up too.
 Any new photos involving that face will be added automatically, and you can be notified of that.

 Use this method for:

-- people and pets that you don't have and will never have more than 10,000 photos of, because that's the limit
+- people and pets that you don't have and will never have more than 20,000 photos of, because that's the album limit

-- automatically sharing with specific friends the photos you take that involve them.
+- automatically sharing photos of friends with them.
 For that, create one album per face to avoid any privacy missteps.

 Create a new Live Album (without older photos)

 If you'd rather create a Live Album with a fresh start, where only new photos taken from now onward will be added, you can do that as well.

 Go to the Albums tab, tap on the white + for a new album, but then tap the overflow (three dots) button on the top right of the screen.
 Choose Options, and you'll be taken to a screen where you can automatically add photos of people and pets.
 The + box there takes you to a screen where you can choose those.